New Member Frequently Asked Questions

 How does the weather affect rehearsals and performances?

 Rehearsals are never canceled due to inclement weather.
 We will not usually rehearse outdoors in the rain, unless it is just drizzle or intermittent light rain.
 In the event of steady rain, we will rehearse indoors and go out at the first opportunity.
 Students should dress for the weather, whether hot or cold.
 Not having the proper attire is not a satisfactory reason for having a poor rehearsal.
-Students should wear comfortable shoes (preferably low-topped tennis shoes) and socks for rehearsals.
+Students should wear comfortable shoes (preferably low-topped athletic shoes) and socks for rehearsals.
 This is important in that the style of marching step we use requires that the foot and ankle be permitted to move freely.
 Caps and sun block are recommended.
 There will always be water at rehearsal, and in extreme cases of cold or heat the rehearsal format may be altered, but the rehearsals are never canceled.

 Very rarely a marching competition will be canceled due to rain.
 If it is raining on a competition day, we will still load up and travel to the site unless we are notified that the competition has been canceled.
 We will then assess the weather and our chances of presenting a creditable performance after arrival.
 Students will not be asked to stand or sit for lengthy periods in the rain – if we can find no other shelter we will return to the buses.
 For home football games, a rainy Friday night can be a pain, but we generally wait in the band room to see how the rain is going to develop.
-If it is possible by half-time to go out and perform and remain for the rest of the game we will – if not, we will decide to dismiss when it becomes apparent that we will not be able to perform.
+If it is possible by halftime to go out and perform and remain for the rest of the game we will – if not, we will decide to dismiss when it becomes apparent that we will not be able to perform.
 In the event of light rain, we might issue ponchos and try to wait it out in the stadium, leaving the woodwind instruments either in cases or indoors.
-In the very rare event that we get information that conclusively points to canceling a performance far enough in advance, announcements will be put on band voicemail (445-1185) and the band website (fayettevilleband.com), as well as posted on Facebook and Twitter.
+In the very rare event that we get information that conclusively points to canceling a performance far enough in advance, announcements will be sent through the band listserv and the band website (fayettevilleband.com), as well as posted on Facebook and Instagram.

 What do I need to know about band trips?